peacedata0/Shell-script-to-create-a-MySQL-BBDD-from-a-csv-file/README.md

 ./scriptQuickly nameOfCsvFile 255

 Finally in both scripts you will have to add into then, the path of the csv file and your BBDD username and password

+You can do in your terminal an which mysql to know waht will be the path that you have to fill into the script